joinr/sporklisp/README.md

 persistent data structures that make clojure cool, so youre stuck with the humble list.
 It DOES have lazy/infinite sequences, so you can play some cool tricks.
 The sequence library alone is probably worth using overe stock VBA.
 Keywords exist, as per Clojure.
-I dont have them mirroring clojure semantics exactly, so you cant "apply" them to a map to get the associated value... yet.
+I dont have them mirroring clojure semantics exactly, so you can't "apply" them to a map to get the associated value... yet.
 I am close to having macros implemented, at which point I might re-write a ton of sporklisp in sporklisp.